 - The individual who captured the first book amongst the tying players is declared the winner.

 : Some players prefer an alternate rule for the movement of the turn.
 When a player unsuccessfully asks any opponent for a card, instead of the turn passing to the next player to that players left, the turn automatically passes to the player who was asked and did not have the requested card.
-If the player who currently has the turn completely runs out of cards (by making a book with cards requested) the turn passes to the next player to that players right as in the standard version.
+If the player who currently has the turn completely runs out of cards (by making a book with cards requested) the turn passes to the next player to that player's right as in the standard version.

 : Literature, is a partnership variation of Authors, usually for 4, 6, 8, 10 or 12 players.
 The game uses a standard 52 card deck with the four deuces removed (making a 48 card deck).
 The players are divided into two partnerships containing half the participants.
 Thus, for an six player game, there would be two partnerships of three players each.
 When played by exactly six players, this game is sometimes called Canadian Fish.

 Any of the standard methods can be used to determine these partnerships, with the usual method being in which all players draw cards, and the players drawing the highest play against the players drawing the lowest.
 Any players drawing cards of the same rank would redraw until they drew a card of a unique value.
 The partners would then sit at the table in such a manner that the order of play (moving in a clockwise rotation around the table) would alternate between players from each partnership.
 The player who draws the highest card of all would be the dealer for the first hand.
+After this first dealer is determined, he would then deal out the cards to the players, dealing the entire deck.
+Some players may receive one extra card which is acceptable.

 Whereas in the standard game, Authors, the players attempt to collect groups of four of a kind, when playing Literature, the partnerships are trying to collect groups of cards called half-suits.
 Each half-suit consists of six specific cards in a single suit.
 There are a total of eight half-suits in the full 48 card deck used in this game.
 The following table delineates these half-suits: